mark-i-m/jobserver/README.md

 > cargo run --bin server -- /path/to/experiment/driver /path/to/log4rs/config.yaml
 ```

 You may want to run this in a `screen` or `tmux` session or something.
+The
+first time you run it, you will need to pass the `--allow_snap_fail` flag,
+which allows overwriting server history.
+The default is to fail and exit if
+loading history fails.
+It is intended to give a little bit of safety so that if
+you restart in a weird configuration it won't wipe out your server's history,
+which can be annoying.

 Running the client: